fief-dev/docs/docs/self-hosting/environment-variables.md

 ### Using Docker

-When running Fief server with Docker, the most straightforward way is to use the `-e` option on the command line, as shown in the [Quickstart](quickstart.md) section.
+When running Fief server with Docker, the most straightforward way is to use the `-e` option on the command line, as shown in [Getting started](../getting-started/introduction.md).

 ```bash
 docker run \